- The Ficus retusa linn is the oldest bonsai tree on Earth, thought to be over 1,000 years old.

 This is because the Ficus retusa linn is what is known as an ògata, or large bonsai.
 It’s around ten feet tall and almost just as wide.

 You can find the oldest bonsai in the world at the Crespi Bonsai Museum in northern Italy.
 Its current owner is Luigi Crespi, the founder of the museum.

 Believe it or not, however, coming to own the oldest bonsai in the world was no easy feat for Crespi.
 The oldest bonsai tree isn’t originally from Italy.
 Once it came to the country from China, however, it was cared for by Shotaro Kawahara, a bonsai master.
 Crespi began trying to gain ownership of the ficus bonsai in the 1970s.
-In 1986, he finally succeeded, and Crespi, along with Alberto Lavazza, have been taking care of the bonsai ever since.
+In 1986, he finally succeeded.
+Luigi Crespi and Alberto Lavazza have been taking care of the bonsai ever since.

 A bonsai isn’t a type of tree.
 In fact, it’s not even a type of plant!
 Instead, bonsai is the Japanese art of training trees to exist at a miniature size, all while tending to them and taking care of them.
 The practice of bonsai originates from penjing, a Chinese art form that involves shaping plants.